-NASA SELECTED 18 SMALL RESEARCH SATELLITES to fly as auxiliary payloads aboard rockets launching between 2021 and 2023.
+NASA SELECTED 18 SMALL RESEARCH SATELLITES to fly as auxiliary payloads

 And the University of Maine, University of Southern Maine, Saco Middle School, Fryeburg Academy and Falmouth High School are on board, so to speak.

 NASA's CubeSat Launch Initiative provides opportunities for nanosatellite science and technology payloads built by universities and schools to ride share on space launches.
 CubeSats - a small spacecraft - can measure 4 inches on each side and weigh less than 3 pounds.